-The theme of the conference will be Computing in Place.
-We also invite submissions that speak to that theme and/or contribute to one or more of the following areas:
+We invite submissions that speak to that contribute to one or more of the following areas:

 - Systems and IoT for Sustainable Societies